What is an audio converter?

 Does SoundSlicr upload my audio file?

-The MVP is designed for browser-based processing without an intentional backend upload step for audio conversion.
+The current version is designed for browser-based processing without an intentional backend upload step for audio conversion.

 Why did conversion fail for a supported extension?